 For more SEO tips, check out Jonathan’s post about SEO for bloggers.

-If you are using WordPress, the YOAST SEO plugin can tremendously help with your SEO efforts.
+If you are using WordPress, there are a couple of plugins to help you with your SEO optimization.
+The YOAST SEO plugin can tremendously help with your SEO efforts.

 Image Source: WordPress